DLR-MI/spheriactus/README.md

 <img src="controllers_labelled.png" alt="Controllers Diagram" width=50%>
 </div>

+**Labelling:**
+- Hold the **Label button** while performing sweeping motions with the right controller.
+- Points currently highlighted by sphere tracing will be assigned the selected label as you "paint" over them in real time.

+**Erasing Labels:**
+- Hold the **Eraser button** while performing sweeping motions with the right controller.
+- Highlighted points will have their labels removed in real time.

+**Sphere Radius & Number of Traces:**
+- Use the designated buttons to adjust the **selection area**.
+- The tool relies on [sphere tracing](#sphere-tracing-explained) to highlight points.
+  - Increasing the **Sphere Radius** enlarges each trace's influence area.
+  - Increasing the **# Sphere Tracing** adds more secondary traces, broadening coverage.

 **Colour Source Modes:**
 - **Data with Classification Alpha:** Displays points with their original colours when unlabelled.
 After labelling, points adopt their respective label colour.
 - **Classification:** Unlabelled points appear white, while labelled points retain their label colour (useful for spotting unlabelled points).
-- **Sphere Radius and # Sphere Tracing:** These buttons control the selection area.
-The tool uses [**sphere tracing**](#sphere-tracing-explained) to detect and highlight points for labelling.

 ### Vertical Locomotion
 Look up or down to move vertically.